Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 ## Introduction

 This repository contains the starter for the Senior Thesis document.
-This document compiles using GitHub Actions; students should write the entirety of their document using the `thesis/index.md` file.
+This document compiles using GitHub Actions.
 The template contains more specific details about its use.
-The remainder of this `README` overview the project's requirements and the process of publishing the research journal and releasing a thesis document via GitHub Actions.
+The remainder of this `CONTRIBUTING` file overview the project's requirements and the process of publishing the research journal and releasing a thesis document via GitHub Actions.
+Please see the course syllabus for more details about the course or the assessment requirements.

 ## Overview